folletto95/meshspy/README.md

 ## Running

-Configure the runtime environment in `.env.runtime`.
+Configure the runtime environment in `.env.runtime` (create it from `.env.runtime.example`).
 The most important variable is `SERIAL_PORT` which should point to your Meshtastic serial device.
 Then run the container exposing the serial device and MQTT details: